Skip to Content

 Manfredi lighthouse Photo by Notafly

 A leisurely stroll along the winding path led me to the Fontana dell’Acqua Paola, a delightful fountain with a story to tell.
 Commissioned by Pope Paul V in the late 17th century, this Baroque masterpiece is a visual delight that exudes a tranquil ambiance.
 What made my visit even more enchanting was the timing.
 I happened to be there during the summer when the fountain’s waters seemed to dance to the tune of mesmerizing jazz concerts occasionally held nearby.
-It was a perfect moment to pause, take it all in, and savor the sheer beauty of Rome.
+It was a perfect moment to pause, take it all in, and savor the sheer beauty of Rome and even listening to Italian music.

 San Pietro in Montorio Photo by Peter1936F